Clever repurposed furniture to inspire your next furniture flip!

 I liked the original bold blue on the inside so I decided to spray paint the whole thing a new bright color –Gloss Lagoon from Rust-Oleum.

 For contrast, I lined the shelves with patterned removable wallpaper from Dollar Tree and added a new vintage white ceramic knob.
-This simple little cabinet is the perfect size for a kids’ room or to use as an end table in a small space!
+This simple little cabinet is the perfect size for a kids’ room or as storage in a small space!

 7. Window Table

-If you have an old window or two, don’t throw them out.
-They are perfect for making everything from suncatchers to tables.
-To read more about this table and get more ideas on what to do with old windows, check out my post… 6 Creative DIY Projects to Repurpose Old Windows.
+Old windows are perfect for making everything from suncatchers to tables.
+To read more about this table and get more ideas on what to do with old windows, check out my post –> 6 Creative DIY Projects to Repurpose Old Windows.

 8. Pool Noodle Ottoman

-When the summer season is over and you’re closing up the pool, don’t throw out those pool noodles!
-Recycle them into a fun ottoman for the living room or kids’ room.
-To read more on this one, hop over to the full post –> How to Make a Pool Noodle Ottoman.
+Don’t throw out those pool noodles!
+Recycle them into a fun ottoman for the living room or a child’s playroom.
+Check out the details here –> How to Make a Pool Noodle Ottoman.

 9. Patriotic Pedestal Table

-I couldn’t pass up this rusty old tin and I already had the perfect pedestal base to perch it on from another upcycle project.
-To prevent further rust I added a coat of polyurethane.
+I couldn’t pass up this rusty old tin!
+And, I had the perfect pedestal base to perch it on (left over from another upcycle project).
+To prevent further rust I coated the tin with polyurethane.
+Then I secured it to the pedestal base with wood screws along with an added square of plywood underneath for extra support!

 ++++++++